Research

 Biological Fluids, Cilia, and Intracellular Flows

 Biological flows arise when fluid motion is driven by living systems, such as cilia, flagella, or molecular motors.
-These flows typically occur at low Reynolds number, where viscous forces dominate inertia, and transport depends strongly on geometry, elasticity, and coordinated forcing.
-Understanding these systems requires linking microscale actuation to macroscopic transport and organisation.
+These systems typically operate at low Reynolds number, where viscous forces dominate inertia and fluid transport is shaped by geometry, elasticity, and coordinated forcing.
+Understanding them requires linking local actuation at the microscale to flow organisation and transport at larger scales.

 Cilia dynamics create a dynamic barrier to penetration of the periciliary layer in human airway epithelia